datacommonsorg/docsite/api/sheets/get_variable.md

 The value of the variable at those places on the specified date or on the latest available date, if no date is specified.

 > **Note**:
 > It’s best to minimize the number of function calls to `=DCGET(dcids, variable, date)` by using a single call to get the names for a column of nodes.
 This is because a spreadsheet will make one call to a Google server [per custom function call](https://developers.google.com/apps-script/guides/sheets/functions#optimization).
-If your sheet contains many thousands of separate calls to `=DCGET(dcids, variable, date)` you can expect it to be slow and return with errors.
+If your sheet contains thousands of separate calls to `=DCGET(dcids, variable, date)` you can expect it to be slow and return with errors.

 ## Examples

 This section contains examples of using the `=DCGET(dcids, variable, date)` formula to returns lists of [statistical variable](/glossary.html#variable) such as "Count_Person" and "Median_Income_Person".
-A complete list of variables can be found in the [graph browser](/browser/StatisticalVariable).
+A complete list of variables can be found in the [Statistical Variable Explorer](https://datacommons.org/tools/statvar).

-### Get the Total Population of Hawaii in 2017
+### Example 1: Get the Total Population of Hawaii in 2017

 The following formula returns the total population of Hawaii in 2017 using the "geoId/15" DCID and "Count_Person" variable: